marso329/python-video-streamer/README.md

 pyaudio and audioop for displaying sound intensity

 client requires:
-numpy, PIL and cv2 for video if server uses cv2
+numpy, PIL,PIL.ImageTk and cv2 for video if server uses cv2